Activity

 What kind of lessons?

 Everything!
-Any and all subjects are welcome!
-Currently, the Lesson Library has the following categories; although, additional categories can be added at any time.
+Any and all subjects are welcome and lessons can be geared for any grade/level.
+Additional categories can be added at any time.

 What format?

-Share the digital materials that you use in a lesson; if using physical materials either sent home in a packet or that are commonly found at home, simply include a list of materials needed for the activity.
+Share the digital materials that you use in a lesson; if using physical materials, simply include a list of materials needed for the activity.
 If you used a braille resource, share the digital file of the brailled material.
-If you created a digital book (any format), non-visual digital map or other resource, that resource may also be included in the Book or Map Library with a link over to your lesson.
+If your lesson included a digital resource, please share that digital file.

 Who will the lessons be geared for?

 Lesson plans can be used by educators, parents and even students!
-The lesson can be geared for a preschooler, elementary student, middle school student, high school student or transition student.
-The lesson can be for students who are on or who are not in grade level.
+The lesson can be geared for a preschooler, elementary student, middle school student, high school student, college-bound or transition student.
+The lesson can be for students who are or who are not on grade level.
 We are very interested in lessons for students with multiple disabilities and/or deaf-blind.
-Lessons can be for students with low vision, some vision and/or no vision.
-You are already creating lessons for your student – simply share these lessons and help grow our lesson library.
+Lessons can be for students with low vision, some vision and or no vision.
+You are already creating lessons for your students – simply share these lessons and help grow our lesson library.
 Other students with similar needs can benefit from these lessons and YOU can benefit from lessons created by other educators!

 Who can share lessons?